DioxusLabs/docsite/docs-src/0.4/en/cookbook/integrations/logging.md

 #### Timestamps

 Another feature of Dioxus Logger is the ability to include timestamps with your logs.
-By default, this feature is disabled and has to be enabled by adding `timestamp` to your features section of the `dioxus-logger` dependency:
+By default, this feature is disabled and has to be enabled by adding `timestamp` to your features section of the `dioxus-logger` dependancy:
 ```toml
 dioxus-logger = { version = "*", features = ["timestamp"] }
 ```